wwdz99/elastic-miner/README.md

-# xel_miner 0.6
+# xel_miner 0.7

 This is a prototype of a miner for solving XEL work packages.
 This was put together as a tool for me to learn more about AST parsing & interpreting.
-I ultimately decided to convert it into an XEL miner; however, it is not optimized at all...it is a prototype that demonstrates all the functionality of an XEL miner.
+I ultimately decided to convert it into an XEL miner; however, it is not optimized at all...it is a prototype that attempts demonstrate all the functionality of an XEL miner.

-This version includes the ElasticPL Crypto Functions; however, the following algos were not included as they aren't available directly in openssl:
+Please note, the following algos were not included in this miner as they aren't available directly in openssl:

 <ul>
 <li>SEPC_192R1</li>